jeffvelascocrm/brazilian_jiu_jitsu_injuries/readme.md

     Severity indicators (time away, treatment) are highest in Cluster 1.

 Authors & Contact
-    Project lead: Jefferson Velasco and Romulo Sena jeffvelasco.crm@gmail.com
+    Project lead: Jefferson Velasco, Daniele Detanico and Romulo Sena
+    Contact: jeffvelasco.crm@gmail.com

-For questions, open an issue or contact via GitHub.
+For questions, open an issue or contact via GitHub or email.

 License
 This project is released under the Apache 2.0 License.